dam-ease/dam-ease/README.md

 ### 😊 Welcome to my GitHub profile!

-I am Damilola Alimi, a **Software Engineer**, and I currently help developers and development teams with shipping their mobile applications faster and more reliably through automated CI/CD infrastructure with [Codemagic](https://codemagic.io/).
+I am a **Software Engineer**, and I currently help developers and development teams with shipping their mobile applications faster and more reliably through automated CI/CD infrastructure with [Codemagic](https://codemagic.io/).
 I thrive on solving technical challenges and making developer experiences easy, one build at a time.

 ---